gost/workshops/2_configuration.md

 - Step 4: Create a Datastream

-- Step 5: Create an observation
+- Step 5: Create an Observation

 ## Testing